TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 ### Changes
 * Removed the possibility to choose future dates while calculating incentive.
 Only dates up to the current one can be chosen now.
 * Fixed a couple of misspellings in UI.
+* Fixed the display of items in the dark theme.
 * Removed the possibility to use letters in the login field in Views.
 * Fixed the Drawdown metric calculation in Investor View.